 2020, a year of experiments

-“In 2020, I want to stop waiting around for time and inspiration to strike.
-I want to try, to experiment, maybe fail but not being afraid to try again.”
+"In 2020, I want to stop waiting around for time and inspiration to strike.
+I want to try, to experiment, maybe fail but not be afraid to try again."

 These were my words on January 05th and, I'm happy to say that I actually delivered.
 I took on opportunities as they came and I stayed creative throughout the year.